 How can organizations within International Geneva—each with diverse mandates but overlapping operational footprints—navigate these spaces?
 What lessons can be learned from those who have found ways to solve problems in challenging environments?
 How can health interventions lay the groundwork for sustainable peace?

-This panel brings together senior experts from the Centre for Humanitarian Dialogue, WHO, and GAVI/Global Fund to explore these critical questions.
+This panel brings together senior experts from the Centre for Humanitarian Dialogue to explore these critical questions.
 Drawing on experiences garnered in accessing last mile pockets for health interventions, the discussion will delve into practical strategies for collaboration, the role of funding in fostering cooperation, and prospects for greater synergies between the fields of peace making and global health.

 Interpretation services are available for all events during Geneva Peace Week, both on-site and online, through Wordly AI